owjd03/tp/docs/DeveloperGuide.md

     * 3a7.
 ClientCore logs the user in with latest data in previous account.

       Use case ends.

+**Use case: U8.
+Exporting data**

+**Precondition:**

+1. FA is logged into the app
+2. The list contains 1 or more client

+**MSS**

+1. FA requests to export the data
+2. ClientCore write the data into a csv file and store it into data path

+    Use case ends.

+**Extensions**

+* 2a.
+FA wants to rewrite exported data.

+    * 2a1.
+FA edits the data.

+        Use case resumes at step 1.

 *{More to be added}*